CompletelyUnbelievable/ChangeOutage/BetterDiscord101/ThemeMeta/README.md

 Theme meta should look something like this:
 //META{"name":"TheName","description":"TheDescription","author":"TheAuthor","version":"1.0"}*//

 Sometimes it will have curly brackets/braces at the end of the meta, such as "{}".
+According to Observer of Time (134312541869441035), "The meta lines confuse some editors so that's kind of a workaround."
+Meaning that they serve no actual use at all other than the theme developer's sanity.
+I'll be looking for more insight to it and add it here.